dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 A `ScrollView` can be a child layout to a different parent layout.

-A `ScrollView` will often be the child of a `Grid`.
+A `ScrollView` will often be the child of a <xref:Microsoft.Maui.Controls.Grid>.
 A `ScrollView` requires a specific height to compute the difference between the height of its content and its own height, with the difference being the amount that the `ScrollView` can scroll its content.
-When a `ScrollView` is the child of a `Grid`, it doesn't receive a specific height.
-The `Grid` wants the `ScrollView` to be as short as possible, which is either the height of the `ScrollView` contents or zero.
-To handle this scenario, the `RowDefinition` of the `Grid` row that contains the `ScrollView` should be set to `*`.
-This will cause the `Grid` to give the `ScrollView` all the extra space not required by the other children, and the `ScrollView` will then have a specific height.
+When a `ScrollView` is the child of a <xref:Microsoft.Maui.Controls.Grid>, it doesn't receive a specific height.
+The <xref:Microsoft.Maui.Controls.Grid> wants the `ScrollView` to be as short as possible, which is either the height of the `ScrollView` contents or zero.
+To handle this scenario, the `RowDefinition` of the <xref:Microsoft.Maui.Controls.Grid> row that contains the `ScrollView` should be set to `*`.
+This will cause the <xref:Microsoft.Maui.Controls.Grid> to give the `ScrollView` all the extra space not required by the other children, and the `ScrollView` will then have a specific height.

-The following XAML example has a `ScrollView` as a child layout to a `Grid`:
+The following XAML example has a `ScrollView` as a child layout to a <xref:Microsoft.Maui.Controls.Grid>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"